-This hexagram is formed from Mountain trigram at the top and Water trigram at the bottom.
-Water trigram also represent danger.
-Meeting danger, one needs to stop first. 蒙 stands for naive, blur, lack of understanding and in the dark.
-Once encountered the water-danger, we will be at a lost of what to do.
-The moral teaching is to learn – life long learning.
-Learning to gain understanding and to know how to cross the water safely.
+This hexagram is formed from a Mountain trigram at the top and a Water trigram at the bottom.
+Water trigram also represents danger.
+Meeting danger, one needs to stop first. 蒙 stands for naive, blur, lack of understanding, and in the dark.
+Once encountered the water danger, we will be at a loss for what to do.
+The teaching is to learn – lifelong learning.
+Learning to gain understanding and know-how to cross the water safely.
 If one does so, one will progress smoothly ahead.

-The picture of mountain over water also signifies the rich potential underground water needs to burst out to create the streams that benefits living.
-Developing the hidden potential and talents to be useful is the teaching of this hexagram.
+The picture of a mountain over water also signifies the rich potential underground water needs to burst out to create the streams that benefit living.
+Developing the hidden potential and talents to be useful in the teaching of this hexagram.

 - 亨: smooth unobstructed flow.
 Must adopt the middle of path righteous way.

 - 匪我求童蒙，童蒙求我。Literally, it is not me(wisdom) seeking the naive; it is the naive seeking me(wisdom).
 There is a famous saying that “we can bring the horse to the water but cannot force the horse to drink”.
-Learning cannot be force by the teacher.
-The student must be self-motivating and wanting to learn.
+Learning cannot be forced by the teacher.
+The student must be self-motivating and want to learn.

-- 初噬告，再三渎，渎则不告。 The first questioning will be answered.
-But if one ask again and again without sincerity, it is insulting to the teacher and no answers will be given.
-There is a difference between a sincere question to clarify lack of understanding and the cynical question that doubt the capability of the teacher.
+- 初噬告，再三渎，渎则不告。 The first question will be answered.
+But if one asks again and again without sincerity, it is insulting to the teacher and no answers will be given.
+There is a difference between a sincere question to clarify a lack of understanding and a cynical question that doubt the capability of the teacher.
 Such cynical questions are insults and could not be answered.

 - 利贞。 Sincere seeking of knowledge and truth is good and beneficial.